jamjen831/Get-Weather/README.md

            a.
 Set $cityID to the City ID

            b.
-Set $ apiKey with your API key
+Set $apiKey with your API key

     7. Setup Windows Scheduled Task to run every 5 minutes: